What is a soft tissue injury, and why is this so common in car accidents?

 Follow your doctor’s advice, and if your symptoms don’t begin to improve fairly quickly, get re-evaluated.
 While soft tissue injuries can take a very long time to heal, be aware that a change in symptoms can indicate a more serious underlying injury.

-Read about the Brett Murphy attorneys and the cases they have handled by going to our Meet Our Team page.
+Read about the Brett Law attorneys and the cases they have handled by going to our Meet Our Team page.